The Banking Regulation Review: New Zealand

 The Reserve Bank has also identified that significant acquisitions, investments or business combinations by locally incorporated New Zealand banks have the potential to pose risks to the soundness of the financial system.
-Accordingly, in December 2011, the Reserve Bank imposed an additional condition of registration on locally incorporated banks relating to significant acquisitions.
+The Reserve Bank imposes a condition of registration on locally incorporated banks relating to significant acquisitions.
 The condition applies to acquisitions or business combinations for which either the total consideration is equal to or greater than 15 per cent of the banking group's Tier 1 capital, or the value of the assets acquired is equal to or greater than 15 per cent of the total assets of the banking group.
-The condition requires banks to notify the Reserve Bank of an intended acquisition or business combination before giving effect to it and, depending on the size of the acquisition, either waiting for a period of 10 working days to elapse during which the Reserve Bank can object to the transaction or (in the case of larger transactions) obtaining a notice of non-objection to the transaction from the Reserve Bank.
+The condition requires banks to notify the Reserve Bank of an intended acquisition or business combination before giving effect to it and, depending on the size of the acquisition, either to wait for a period of 10 working days to elapse during which the Reserve Bank can object to the transaction or (in the case of larger transactions) to obtain a notice of non-objection to the transaction from the Reserve Bank.

 The rationale for having a notice of non-objection as opposed to other alternatives outlined by the bank (i.e., prior approval or prior notification) is that the directors of the bank would retain responsibility for the decision on the acquisition, but that the Reserve Bank would have a tool to assess whether there are any risks to the soundness of the financial system that need to be considered.